-IX.
+VIII.
 Renewable Energy Condition for Certain Permits

-A. Condition for Planned Unit Development (PUD)
+A. Condition for Planned Unit Development (PUD) Approval

-Approval - Model Community may require on-site renewable energy systems or zero-net-energy (ZNE) or zero-net-carbon (ZNC) building designs as a condition for approval of a PUD permit to mitigate for:
+- Model Community may require on-site renewable energy systems, zero-net-energy (ZNE) or zero-net-carbon (ZNC) building designs, solar-synchronized electric vehicle charging or other clean energy systems as a condition for approval of a PUD permit to mitigate for: